Nachtfeuer/concept-setup/README.md

   example a change to your .vimrc should finally be done in the .vimrc.j2 of your version of this project otherwise you would ovewrite your changes each time.
+- The colors are targeted for using the solarized scheme.
+  Please ensure to adjust your terminal for that as well.
+  I'm using the "Solarized Light".
+When you use the tool 'Terminator' as terminal then adjusting this is very easy.